grace0607/grace0607/README.md

 ### Hi there 👋
-🌱 I’m currently learning text analysis in python and programming in java:
+🌱 I’m currently learning text analysis in python and programming in java

 :apple: I'm looking for a mentor in CS to help me navigate this exciting space
 <!--